hason29/Windows-Optimization-Toolbox/README.md

 • AMD and NVDIA GPU Tweaks
 #How to run the script
+• Download the .zip file on the main page of the GitHub and extract the .zip file to your desired location

+• Right-click the PowerShell file that you'd like to run and click on "Run With PowerShell"

+• This will allow the script to run without having to do the above steps but Powershell will ask if you're sure you want to run this script.

 # Disclaimer
 WARNING: I do NOT take responsibility for what may happen to your system!
 Run scripts at your own risk!